Proof Theory for Intuitionistic Strong L\"ob Logic: Other axiomatizations

 We say that a Hilbert system is equivalent to a sequent calculus if whenever formula $\phi$ is provable in the Hilbert system, the sequent $(\Impl \phi)$ is provable in the sequent calculus.
 The following equivalences have been obtained in this paper.

-\begin{corollary}[Equivalence proof systems $\iSL$] \\ Proof systems $\LJSL$, $\LJSLb$, $\DYSL$, $\DYSLb$, $\LJGLC$, $\iHSL$ and $\iHGLC$ are all equivalent. \end{corollary} \begin{proof} We sum up the equivalences provided in the paper: $\LJSL$ is equivalent to $\LJSLb$ and $\LJGLC$ by the previous two lemmas. $\LJSL$ is equivalent to $\DYSL$ as proved in Theorem \ref{thmequivalence}.
-Calculus $\DYSLb$ is shown to admit the cut rule (Corollary \ref{cor:cutSL4a}), which implies equivalence to $\LJSL$.
+\begin{corollary}[Equivalence proof systems $\iSL$] \\ Proof systems $\LJSL$, $\LJSLa$, $\LJSLvier$, $\DYSL$, $\DYSLprime$, $\DYSLa$, $\LJGLC$, $\iHSL$ and $\iHGLC$ are all equivalent. \end{corollary} \begin{proof} We sum up the equivalences provided in the paper: $\LJSL$ is equivalent to $\LJSLa$, $\LJSLvier$, $\DYSL$, $\DYSLa$, $\LJSLvier$ and $\LJGLC$ by the previous two lemmas.
+Calculus $\DYSLprime$ is shown to admit the cut rule (Corollary \ref{cor:cutSL4a}), which implies equivalence to $\LJSL$.
 We know that all sequent calculi admit the cut rule.
 For each sequent calculus this implies equivalence to Hilbert system $\iHSL$.
-Equivalence of $\iHGLC$ with $\DYSLb$ follows from completeness of Kripke semantics and \citep{litak14}, where completeness for $\iHGLC$ with respect to $\iSL$-models is stated. \end{proof}
+Equivalence of~$\iHGLC$ with~$\DYSLprime$ follows from completeness of Kripke semantics and \citep{litak14}, where completeness for $\iHGLC$ with respect to $\iSL$-models is stated. \end{proof}

 We conclude this section with the following thought.
 One might expect that the following rules are also sound and complete for $\iSL$, where we drop each $\boxdot$, since $\boxdot \chi \leftrightarrow \chi$ for each formula $\chi$ by the Completeness Principle.